oskarth/praxis/README.md

  mastered.
 Interesting to do this in other languages too for basic IO?
  Interestingly I did it differently this time: apply vs reduce + and line-seq reader vs split on newline.*

+*October 25, 2015.
+Anagrams in Clojure, ~1h.
+Tried to write permutate but failed.
+Looked up Scheme implementation and need to study more to understand.
+Their solution used clever trick: sign each word in dict by sorting it and storing it in a map.*